cmorten/cypress-web-vitals/SECURITY.md

 ## Reporting a Bug

-The cypress-web-vitals maintainers and community take all security bugs in cypress-web-vitals seriously.
+The `cypress-web-vitals` maintainers and community take all security bugs in `cypress-web-vitals` seriously.
-Thank you for improving the security of cypress-web-vitals.
+Thank you for improving the security of `cypress-web-vitals`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.